dmpop/vps-express/README.md

 # VPS Express

-VPS Express includes two parts:

-- A shell script that automates the process of setting up an Ubuntu-based virtual private server.
+VPS Express is a shell script that automates the process of setting up an Ubuntu-based virtual private server.
-- A super simple landing page I cobbled together for my [TinyVPS](https://tinyvps.xyz/) virtual private server.
-The page is a mix of good old HTML and equally good old PHP.
-The page features a number of configurable options.

 ## Author

 Dmitri Popov [dmpop@linux.com](mailto:dmpop@linux.com)